Love, Simon: Plot

-Simon Spier is a closeted gay teenager living in a suburb of Atlanta, Georgia.
-He has a close and loving family—parents Emily and Jack, and sister Nora—as well as three best friends: Nick and Leah, whom he has known most of his life, and newcomer Abby.
+Simon Spier is a closeted gay teenage boy living in a suburb of Atlanta, Georgia.
+He has a close and loving family—parents Emily and Jack, and sister Nora—as well as three best friends: Nick and Leah, both of whom he has known since kindergarten, and newcomer Abby.

-Leah informs Simon about an online confession of a closeted gay student at their high school, known only by the pseudonym "Blue".
+Leah informs Simon about an online confession of a closeted gay classmate at their high school, known only by the pseudonym "Blue".
 Simon begins communicating with Blue via email using the pseudonym "Jacques".
 The two confide personal details and form a connection.
-Their emails are accidentally discovered by another student, Martin, who is infatuated with Abby.
-After learning his secret, Martin threatens to make Simon's emails public unless he helps Martin win over Abby.
+Their emails are accidentally discovered by a classmate, Martin, who is infatuated with Abby.
+After learning his secret, Martin threatens to out Simon by making his emails public unless he helps him win over Abby.
 Simon begins trying to figure out which of his classmates is actually Blue.

-At a Halloween party, Simon suspects his classmate Bram might be Blue and attempts to connect with him, but later walks in on Bram making out with a female student.
+At a Halloween party, Simon suspects his classmate Bram and attempts to connect with him but later walks in on Bram making out with a girl.
 Nick confides in Simon that he has feelings for Abby.
 Simon lies to Nick, telling him that Abby has a boyfriend in college.
 Leah walks an inebriated Simon home, where she speaks vaguely about how she feels that she is fated to love one person very intensely; Simon believes she is referring to Nick.

 Simon meets up with Abby and Martin at a Waffle House after he convinces them to practice lines together for an upcoming school musical.
 Simon bonds with their server, a classmate named Lyle, and now suspects that Lyle may be Blue.
 That night, Simon comes out to Abby and is relieved when she reacts positively.
 At a school football game, Simon crosses paths with Lyle; before he can summon the courage to ask if Lyle is Blue, he finds out Lyle is actually interested in Abby.
 An upset Simon tells a pestering Martin to either "go big or go home" when courting Abby.
 Martin interrupts the national anthem and publicly declares his feelings for Abby.
 When Abby admits she does not share those feelings, Martin is humiliated and becomes the subject of ridicule.